Checkout desk in the main room where our public computers are.

 Yes.
 We are able to borrow many materials from other Illinois libraries.
 If you have a title you’re looking for, please talk to one of our librarians and they can place the request for you.
-Depending on where the item comes from, it can take a week or two for the item to arrive.
+Depending on where the item comes from, it can take a week for the item to arrive.
 We will then call you to let you know your interlibrary loan item has arrived and you will have ten days to pick up the item before it has to be sent back.
 Once checked out, you have two weeks before the interlibrary loan item has to be returned.

 Does the library have e-books I can borrow?

 Yes.
 We partner with other Illinois libraries to provide e-books to our patrons.
 Colchester District Library patrons can access library e-books at http://alliance.lib.overdrive.com.
 You will need your library card number and a pin.
 You can obtain these from a librarian.